kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

     overwritten, because it cannot express Workload ownership, creation order, or revision-specific group names.

-The LWS CRD schema includes the embedded upstream building-block schemas and the structural constraints owned by LWS, including topology and claim list limits.
-Golden tests pin the complete generated schema.
-The LWS validating webhook enforces unions, immutability, active-level shape, level-specific minima, and the cross-field rules above; it does not assume that importing an alpha Go type automatically enforces every declarative validation rule in an LWS CRD.
+The CRD schema includes the embedded upstream types plus LWS structural limits.
+The webhook enforces the rules above; importing an alpha Go type does not replace that.
+After LWS validation, fields go to `PodGroupData` or `CompositePodGroupData`.
+Only a composite-level block selected for a flat Phase-1 shape is lowered (reject explicit `minGroupCount`, derive pod `minCount`).
+Call `Builder.Validate` with declarative validation enabled; that is a second deny-by-default check, not a substitute for LWS admission.

-After LWS validation, matching upstream fields are passed directly to Kubernetes 1.37 `PodGroupData` or `CompositePodGroupData`.
-Only a composite-level block selected for a flat Phase-1 representation needs an LWS-specific lowering step to the equivalent `PodGroupData`; that step rejects an explicit `minGroupCount` and derives pod `minCount` from LWS membership.
-LWS leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
-Builder validation and the policy/disruption allow-lists are a second deny-by-default boundary; they do not replace LWS API validation.

-`SubGroupPolicy` does not add a fourth scheduling level in this KEP.
-Worker subgroups remain members of the replica PodGroup in replica mode or of the worker PodGroup in role mode.
-Per-subgroup WAS policies require a separate hierarchy extension.
+`SubGroupPolicy` is not a fourth WAS level.
+Subgroups stay in the replica or worker PodGroup.
+Per-subgroup WAS policies need a separate extension.

 ### Scheduler Providers